-By Gian Luigi Lepri and Hugh Campbell.
-Moderator: TBC
+By Gian Luigi Lepri and Marieke Arnou.
+Moderators: Emanuela Biffi & Edit Törzs

-These series of workshop sessions will explore how to work together with different people experiencing polarisation, with the aim of engaging communities and making use of differences (i.e. different opinions, world views, experiences) as an opportunity for growth and transformation.
-Based on the Italian and Northern Irish experience, the trainers will share ideas, case studies, stories and practical tools for reducing tensions, encouraging participation and inclusion, promoting dialogue and empowering different (vulnerable) groups involved in conflicts in polarised societies, as well as to explore the limits of such restorative interventions.
+These series of workshop sessions will explore the dynamics of identity, in- and out-group mechanisms and how to work with different people experiencing polarisation, with the aim of engaging communities and making use of differences (i.e. different opinions, world views, experiences) as an opportunity for growth and transformation.
+The trainers will share ideas, case studies, stories and practical tools for reducing tensions, encouraging participation and inclusion, promoting dialogue and empowering different (vulnerable) groups involved in conflicts in polarised societies, as well as to explore the limits of such restorative interventions.
 The training is meant for criminal justice professionals, in their role of practitioners or experts in crime prevention and security issues, but also in their role as citizens of the (maybe polarised) communities they live in.
+The trainers will adopt an interactive methodology, inviting participants to reflect on how these insights can apply to their own professional experiences.